andrewchou949/discord-bot/readme.md

     * Adding a cooldown time for each slash commands:
         * Simply add the cooldown factor to the slash command files!
         * Create a cooldown object to the interactionCreate too!

+    * The reload.js is for reloading any slash command when changes occurred without having to stop the bot and run again

+    ** NOTE: to add more option for reply of slash command, make changes on each slash command file:
+        * Edit response: send respond once and edit after the wait time
+        * Deferred response: wait for a set time and respond.
+        * Follow-ups response: send one response and then another one (not shown as edited!) --> two difference response at one command!
+        * Fetching or deleting response